cumalikarakoc/di-game-backend/readme.md

 # Game backend
+This project is the back-end for the di game.

 ## Setup
-1. copy `config.example.js` to `config.js`
-2. configure your database in `config.js`
-3. run the migrations: `node database/migrations/setup.js`
-4. start the application: `npm start`
+1. start the application: `npm start`